MetroModelingServices/metro_mce/README.md

   - years_of_benefit - 10
   - New_Scenario_Name - Scenarios

-After creating all the data inputs for the visualizer, the data files need to be uploaded to the online MCEVIZ GitHub repository since the website is hosted by [GitHub pages](https://pages.github.com/).
+After creating all the data inputs for the visualizer, the data files need to be uploaded to the online MCEVIZ data GitHub repository since the website is hosted by [GitHub pages](https://pages.github.com/).
 The steps to update/publish new scenarios with the visualizer require familiarity with git and GitHub.
 The instructions below use [Git for Windows](https://git-scm.com/download/win) and [TortoiseGit](https://tortoisegit.org).
 To post the data files online, do the following:

-  - Clone the MCEVIZ repository to your local machine by Right Clicking in the desired destination Windows explorer folder and then selecting Git Clone and entering the project git address - https://github.com/MetroModelingServices/MCEVIZ.git
+  - Clone the MCEVIZ data repository to your local machine by Right Clicking in the desired destination Windows explorer folder and then selecting Git Clone and entering the project git address - https://github.com/MetroModelingServices/ActivityViz_Data.git
-  - Copy the revised visualizer data inputs into the data \ portland \ new_scenario_if_needed folder.
+  - Copy the revised visualizer data inputs into the data \ portland \ new_scenario_folder.
-  - Configure the visualizer according to the visualizer [documentation](https://github.com/MetroModelingServices/MCEVIZ/blob/master/README.md)
+  - Configure the visualizer according to the visualizer [documentation](https://github.com/MetroModelingServices/MCEVIZ/blob/master/README.md).
+To get something up and running, it is easiest to copy an existing scenario setup in the region.json file, confirm that it works, and then make edits/revisions as needed.
-  - Commit the visualizer setup revisions to the master (default) branch of your local clone of the MCEVIZ git repository via Right Click + Git Commit Master.
+  - Commit the visualizer setup revisions to the master (default) branch of your local clone of the MCEVIZ data git repository via Right Click + Git Commit Master.
   - Push the changes up to GitHub via Right Click + Tortoise Git + Push and check the online repository master branch to ensure the files have been uploaded.
-  - On the website, create a Pull Request from the master branch to the gh-pages branch in order to publish the new data for the website.
-After creating the pull request, merge the pull request in order to finalize copying the data files from the master branch to the gh-pages branch.
-The website displays the gh-pages branch files.
-  - Verify the updated data is displayed on the [website](http://metromodelingservices.github.io/MCEVIZ)
+  - Verify the updated data is displayed on the [website](http://metromodelingservices.github.io/MCEVIZ).
+You may need to refresh / clear your browser cache to see the edits.